 Solana Beach has 9 routes available for pedestrians to use as transportation.
 Providing an adequate amount of routes will make it easier for people to utilize bus services.
-Many pedestrians favor the idea of using busses due to its convenience and affordability.
+Many pedestrians favor the idea of using buses due to its convenience and affordability.
 However, there have been several circumstances where bus drivers or other drivers have exhibited acts of negligence on the road that resulted in serious collisions.
 Speeding, intoxication, and distraction are a few of the factors that have contributed to this type of accident.

 If you were a victim of a bus accident and would like to hire an attorney to help you file a lawsuit against the driver at-fault, West Coast Trial Lawyers will help you get the justice you deserve for your losses.
 Our Solana Beach attorneys have over 60 years of collective legal experience in handling personal injury cases.
 We have acquired more than $1 billion in settlements and judgments for our clients.

 We have no financial risks involved in our services.
 You will not be charged with any fees until your case has been settled.
 To schedule a free, no-obligation consultation at our Solana Beach personal injury law firm, please contact our 24/7 legal team by calling (858) 283-5917 or emailing firstname.lastname@example.org.

 Below, our experienced Solana Beach personal injury attorneys have created a list of steps you should take after a bus accident.

 - Get to safety.
 If you are physically able to do so, go to the nearest safe area.
 Try to help the other parties involved get to safety, as well.